This post covers things to do in Amsterdam during February.

 You can also learn about how it is made, and how to make some of your own delicacies from different vendors and workshops.

-Fans of improv theatre and comedy will enjoy seeing the shows happening during the IMPRO festival.
+Starting February 25th, 2023, fans of improv theatre and comedy will be able to enjoy the happenings at the IMPRO festival.

 There will be three different stages with performances, nightly shows, open stage opportunities, and workshops available to take.